Must-Have Outlander Gift Guide for Serious Fans

 - Sassenach tee.
 Obviously, you need some Outlander things to use in this century and t-shirts are my favorite.
 Sassenach was originally another word for Saxon and later become the equivalent of “English.”
 Not to be confused with the word “Sasquatch.”

 - Other Husband tee.
 I told a friend that my next husband would be Scottish, but I was teasing.
 One husband has been quite enough…not sure I’d want to start that process over again!
+(Update: Turns out that my husband has a huge amount of Scottish ancestry.
+I mean, huge.
+Bonus for me, although his Scottish accent is still horrible.)

 - Fraser Clan tee.
 Proclaim your clan proudly.
 (Even if it’s not really yours!)